 The figures for Italy and France were, perhaps, the most anomalous, showing the largest discrepancies between earnings between the sectors.
 In Italy, those in the private sector earned, on average, almost $30,000 more than the academic counterparts, while in France, the difference, though not quite as large, was still around $23,000 - food for thought for an economist eyeing work in either country.
 Comparably, there is far less separating the earnings of the two sectors in the other countries surveyed, where the difference generally stands around $6,000 or less.

 In keeping with last year’s findings, the United States remains, by some stretch, the most lucrative place to work as an economist, the average salary in academia a sizable $144,040, compared to $139,340 for those working privately.
 These figures dwarf the next ‘best paying’ country, the UK, where economists in academia can expect to earn, on average, around $85,000, and almost $90,000 in the private sector.
 Referring back to the previous Salary Report, private sector pay in the UK can be seen spiking.
 Hitherto, those in academia, on average, outearned those in the private sector.
 However, in the last two years, that trend has inverted; wages have dropped slightly in academia, whilst surging in the private sector.

-There will be more analysis of the Salary Report’s findings in the upcoming weeks, so we advise you to keep an eye on the INOMICS insights section and watch this space!
+There will be more analysis of the Salary Report’s findings in the upcoming weeks.
+Keep an eye on the INOMICS insights section for future instalments.

 For lots more information for economics students and others, see these articles: